About Tanjore Tourist Places or Places to visit in Thanjavur District

 Poondi Madha Shrine

-This village is about 3.5km from Thanjavur.
+This village is about 3.5km from Thanjavur City.
 The nearest railway station is Budalur.
 It is a Roman Catholic pilgrim centre like Velankanni and people from all over India visit this place.
 The church authorities provide accommodation to pilgrims.

 Thanjavur is directly connected by rail with Chennai, Nagore, Trichy and Madurai.
 It is connected to all major cities with road.
 The local transport system runs buses to all places in and around Thanjavur.
 Auto rickshaws and taxis are also available.
 Frequent bus services are available to Chennai, Trichy, Madurai, Dindigul.
 The nearest airport is at Trichy, 58km away.
 The Indian Airlines and Air Lanka operate flights to Sri Lanka.
 Indian Airlines operates flights to Chennai and Madurai.
 It is about 350km on the railway line from Chennai.